 The surname Cullagh was first found in Wigtownshire (Gaelic: Siorrachd Bhaile na h-Uige), formerly a county in southwestern Scotland, now part of the Council Area of Dumfries and Galloway where one of the first on record was Andrew MacCulloch who served King William the Lion of Scotland and received the lands of Myretoun (now Monreith near Whitehorn in Wigtown).
 However ancient records show the Clan as being mentioned in the year 743 in that area.

 Early History of the Cullagh family

-Another 151 words (11 lines of text) covering the years 1296, 1354, 1640, 1697, 1470 and are included under the topic Early Cullagh History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Cullagh research.
+Another 76 words (5 lines of text) covering the years 1296, 1354, 1640, 1697, 1470 and are included under the topic Early Cullagh History in all our PDF Extended History products and printed products wherever possible.

 Cullagh Spelling Variations

 It is only in the last few hundred years that rules have developed and the process of spelling according to sound has been abandoned.
 Scottish names from before that time tend to appear under many different spelling variations.
 Cullagh has been spelled MacCulloch, MacCullagh, MacCully, MacCullough, MacCulley, MacCullaugh, MacCullock, MacCullie, MacLulich and many more.

 Early Notables of the Cullagh family (pre 1700)